the best travel apps

 10. Uber

-I’ve only used Uber a few times on my trips, but it is essential to download before you go (if you won’t have access to your mobile number).
+I’ve only used Uber a few times on my trips, but it is essential to download before you go (if you won’t have access to your mobile number for two factor authentication).
 I always think I won’t end up using it but ended up using it to get to the airport in Dubrovnik, Croatia, when there wasn’t a great public transport option for my early flight.

 Get the Uber app here.